Holidays made merrier after NEX layaway balances paid

-NEX patrons had an early holiday surprise when their layaway balances were paid off by the non-profit organization, @Pay Away the Layaway!
-For the second year in a row, celebrity Montel Williams, a prior U.S. Marine and U.S. Navy Lt.
-Cmdr., surprised patrons at NEX Norfolk with the news!
-Pay Away the Layaway paid off nearly $53,500 of layaway balances at NEX Norfolk, NEX San Diego, NEX Orlando and NEX Pearl Harbor.
-The Navy Exchange Service Command (NEXCOM) is comprised of 16,000 personnel worldwide facilitating seven business lines, NEX retail stores, Navy Lodges, Navy Gateway Inns & Suites, Ships Store Program, Navy Clothing and Textile Research Facility, Uniform Program Management Office and Telecommunications Program Office.
-(U.S. Navy photo)
+NEX patrons had an early holiday surprise when their layaway balances, totaling nearly $53,500 were paid off by the non-profit organization, Pay Away the Layaway, Inc. For the second year in a row, celebrity Montel Williams, a prior U.S. Marine and U.S. Navy Lt.
+Cmdr., surprised patrons at NEX Norfolk, Virginia; NEX San Diego; and NEX Pearl Harbor with the news.

 |Date Taken: